Former Ohio Northern head coach completes Jim Ferry's staff

 One of the first moves head coach Jim Ferry made upon his hiring was the naming of Brian Nash as associate head coach.

-Nash, who brings 20 years of Division I coaching experience to the Duquesne bench, came to the Bluff following one season at Fairfield University.
+Nash, who brings over 20 years of Division I coaching experience to the Duquesne bench, came to the Bluff following one season at Fairfield University.

 Nash served as an assistant coach at Sacred Heart (1993-94), St. Bonaventure (1994-00), Siena College (2000-01) and Seton Hall (2001-05) before accepting the head coaching position at Saint Francis, N.Y. where his teams posted 47 wins including 33 in Northeast Conference play from 2005-06 through 2009-10.